-Upon enrollment (completing this consent form, completing the questionnaires, and providing a digital picture of your face), you will receive \$25 via check or direct deposit.
+Upon enrollment (completing this consent form, completing the questionnaires, and providing a digital picture of your face), you will receive \$25 via a mailed check.
 You will need to provide a mailing address in order to receive this payment, and you may be asked to provide you Social Security Number.